Mike Walton: Boston Bruins

 Walton blended in well with the Bruins' prolific scorers led by Phil Esposito and Bobby Orr, his business partner at the time with the Orr-Walton Sports Camp in Orillia, Ontario.
-He became a part of his second Championship when the Bruins defeated the New York Rangers in the 1972 Finals.
+He became a part of his second Championship when the Bruins defeated the New York Rangers in the 1972 Final.

-He was injured in a bizarre accident in the middle of the 1972–73 season on January 3, 1973 when he tripped and fell through a plate glass door at a St. Louis hotel.
+He was injured in a bizarre accident in the middle of the 1972–73 season on January 3, 1973, when he tripped and fell through a plate glass door at a St. Louis hotel.
 Despite needing over 100 stitches, he made a complete recovery and returned to action a month later.